 John is forever grateful for his ever-praying grandmother and his “pastor from a distance.”
 He continues to learn fresh truth from Chip every day!

 Have a story to share?
 We’d love to hear from you!
 Email us at [email protected].

 Every month, we’ll share with you the top three prayer requests and praises from our team at Living on the Edge.
 This update is one of our favorite, as it’s so clear the many ways that God is at work in our ministry.
 Chip and our entire team encourage you to celebrate and pray alongside us.

 - Speaking through Chip as he taught a new series at Awakening Church in San Jose.

 - Blessing the pastor trainings in India on The A.R.T. of Survival in July.
 Thousands of pastors were trained to serve their churches and impact their communities.

 - Protecting our global team as they have been traveling.
 Our team was in a car accident in Malawi—by God’s grace they walked away with only minor injuries!

 - Give Chip fruitful study time as he prepares multiple new messages.

-- Empower our international team members, Dave Holden and David Tamez, as they bring The A.R.T. of Survival training to pastors in 15 cities in Mexico.
+- Empower our international team member, David Tamez, as he brings The A.R.T. of Survival training to pastors in 15 cities in Mexico.